freak-harsh/Python3.6/README.md

 # PYTHON

-This is python repository to help you learn python. for more refference go to
+This is python repository to help you learn python.<br>
+For more refference go to
                           https://python.org